PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 One of the problems with Secure Boot, particularly on Linux is, that only the chainloader (shim), the [boot loader](https://en.wikipedia.org/wiki/Bootloader) (GRUB), and the [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) are verified and that's where verification stops.
 The [initramfs](https://en.wikipedia.org/wiki/Initial_ramdisk) is often left unverified, unencrypted, and open up the window for an [evil maid](https://en.wikipedia.org/wiki/Evil_maid_attack) attack.
 The firmware on most devices is also configured to trust Microsoft's keys for Windows and its partners, leading to a large attacks surface.

-To eliminate the need to trust Microsoft's keys, follow the "Using your own keys" section on the [Arch Wiki](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot).
+To eliminate the need to trust Microsoft's keys, either follow the "Using your own keys" section on the [Arch Wiki](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot) or use [sbctl](https://github.com/Foxboron/sbctl).
 The important thing that needs to be done here is to replace the OEM's key with your own Platform Key.

 There are several ways to work around the unverified initramfs: